Welcome to tinc!

 Latest stable version: 1.0.23

-- Fixed segfault when Name = $HOST but $HOST is not set.
+- Fixed a crash when using Name = $HOST while $HOST is not set.

 What is tinc?